Victordiasm/Cloudwalk-Test/readme.md

 Quality Engineering test for Cloudwalk.

-Consists of parsing the log of a quake match and finding kills and players, also creating a ranking and a list of the mean of kill.
+Consists of parsing the log of a quake match and finding kills, players, creating a ranking and a list of the kill means.

 ## 2. Choiches in the project